As former backpackers, we always doubt about which luggage to choose for different trips.

 As a frequent traveler, you should consider spending more money on your luggage.
 As you plan on using it all the time, it should be just as comfortable as your closet at home.

 Backpack - Option 1

 We’ve been using a backpack for years and I wouldn’t have changed to anything else at that time.
-It was my favorite travel style and I knew exactly where everything in my backpack was.
-Personally, I prefer a backpack with loads of separate storing compartments.
+It was my favourite travel style and I knew exactly where everything in my backpack was.
+Personally, I prefer a backpack with loads of seperate storing compartments.
 This way, every item has a designated place where it should be at all times.